The self-driving oil well

 Be prepared for the unexpected

-How often have you worked on a written assignment only to have Business Continuity Plan for oil and gas productionan unexpected computer failure, and you lose all your information because it did not save?
+How often have you worked on a written assignment only to have an unexpected computer failure, and you lose all your information because it did not save?
 Once this happens, you either look for other ways to recover your work or get stuck starting from the beginning.

 When the unexpected happens, you want to pick up where you left off, especially when it comes to business operations.
 For this reason, it is essential to implement a Business Continuity Plan (BCP) and have the appropriate technology to support services in the event of unforeseen circumstances.

-You need your files and data to all be easily visible from top to bottom without relying on thumb drives, portable hard drives, old drives, or clunky undependable drives that should have been replaced years ago or, worst of all—boxes of paper files (I'm cringing at the thought of that one)!
+This blend is why you need your files and data to all be easily visible from top to bottom without relying on portable devices or clunky, undependable drives that should have been replaced years ago or, worst of all; boxes of paper files (I'm cringing at the thought of that one)!

 Listening to oil and gas data